Summary of the current crisis

 Committed to protecting the exemplary work done over decades, Aurovilians mobilized and approached the NGT.

-Nurturing Dialogue & Unity
+Nurturing Dialogue & Maintaining Resilience

 Many attempts to restore dialogue take place, together with meditations and events invoking the spirit of Auroville.